 As a biosafety officer he has been admitted by the Dutch authorities for several containment levels up to (A)BSL3.
 His field of expertise include biosafety and biosecurity in diagnostic and research laboratories and animal experiments in high containment facilities ((A)BLS3).
 He is a renowed expert in the use of genetically modified organism in a clinical setting (gene therapy).
 He has been involved the construction of several BSL3 facilities in the Netherlands and is now involved in the construction of a new GMP-facility for NecstGen.

 Over the years he was part of many national and international committees on biosafety and biosecurity, dual-use research and gene therapy.
-Furthermore he was a speaker at several national and international conferences and trainer.
+Since 2017 he is a representative of the Dutch Federation of University Medical Centers in committees for the modernization of the regulatory framework for biotechnology in the Netherlands and the EU especially for the use of biotechnology in humans.
+Furthermore he was a speaker at several national and international conferences and a trainer in biosafety courses.

 Between 2014-2018 he was member of the council of the European Biosafety Association; President of EBSA in 2016-2017.